onepanelio/core-docs/docs/getting-started/contributing.md

 ---
 title: Contributing
 sidebar_label: Contributing
+description: Contribute to Onepanel by creating issues, updating documentation or submitting code
 ---

 Welcome to Onepanel CE Project!
 We are excited to have you as part of the community and welcome all contributions.